 Statistical confidentiality and personal data protection

-Statistical data are subject to two data protection frameworks:
+Statistical data are subject to 2 data protection frameworks:

-- the general personal data protection framework which applies every time information about individual persons is collected no matter for what purpose
+- the general personal data protection framework, applicable whenever information about individuals is collected for whatever purpose

 - the specific framework for the protection of data collected for statistical purposes.

 The general data protection framework applies to personal data collected for all kinds of purposes: administrative, commercial, statistical or any other.
-The General Data Protection Regulation strengthens the rights of data subjects and obligations of data controllers (data controllers: the organisations that collect and process the data).
-The personal data protection aspects (data security, data traceability, data access) should be an essential element of the design of any data collection.
+The General Data Protection Regulation strengthens the rights of data subjects and the obligations of data controllers (organisations that collect and process the data).
+The personal data protection aspects (data security, data traceability, data access) should be a key part of the design of any data collection.
 Further information is available here.

 Terms and definitions used in the personal data protection framework and the statistical framework